bikecoders/ngx-deploy-starter/docs/README_contributors.md

 The CI handles the publishment of a new version.
 We use GitHub actions as CI.

-When the maintainers integrate your PR to master, go to the [main branch actions](https://github.com/bikecoders/ngx-deploy-npm/actions/workflows/publishment.yml) and search for the one that belongs to you.
+When the maintainers integrate your PR to `main`, go to the [main branch actions](https://github.com/bikecoders/ngx-deploy-npm/actions/workflows/publishment.yml) and search for the one that belongs to you.
 The CI will run some tests, if they pass, the next job that publishes your introduced changes will be **on hold** waiting for approval; once the maintainers approve the launching, your changes will be packed and posted to NPM.